nadrino/kotor-walkthrough/kotor/walkthrough/040_Tatooine.md

 - Retalk Yuka -> HK-47 Intervention !
 	- //Buy Heavy Plating Type 2 -> 1500c -> sell if needed !
 (Sell short light sabre ?)
 	- **NOOO !
 Will be looted in Enclave of Sand People !!!**
+	- Buy a Stun Ray arm if not aquired already
+	- Equip HK with sonic Rifle (Stun Bonus)
 - Go to Iziz the Jawa (with Carth and HK)
 	- **Could you be clearer?
 I'm having trouble understanding you.**
 	- Why wouldn't I understand your true language?